 Demand for our products is subject to trends in these markets.
 During periods of economic slowdown, our customers often reduce their capital expenditures and defer or cancel pending projects.
 Such developments occur even amongst customers that are not experiencing financial difficulties.
 In addition, these trends could cause our customers to face liquidity issues or bankruptcy, which could deteriorate the aging of our accounts receivable, increase our bad debt exposure and possibly trigger impairment of assets or realignment of our businesses.
 The Company has taken steps to reduce its exposure to variations in its customers' businesses, including by diversifying its portfolio of products and services; through geographic expansion, and by structuring most of its long-term satellite PCC contracts to provide a degree of protection against declines in the quantity of product purchased, since the price per ton of PCC generally rises as the number of tons purchased declines.
-In addition, many of the Company's product lines lower its customers' customers' costs of products.
+In addition, many of the Company's product lines lower its customers' costs of production or increase their productivity, which should encourage them to use its products.
 However, there can be no assurance that these efforts will mitigate the risks of our dependence on these industries.
 Continued weakness in the industries we serve has had, and may in the future have, an adverse effect on sales of our products and our results of operations.
 A continued or renewed economic downturn in one or more of the industries or geographic regions that the Company serves, or in the worldwide economy, could cause actual results of operations to differ materially from historical and expected results.